What is it?

 How is it diagnosed?

-If I have had radiation for head and neck cancer, are there tests for my thyroid function that my doctor should be ordering to check my thyroid function?
-Yes, there are simple blood tests for your thyroid function, the most common of which are thyroid stimulating hormone (TSH) and free T4.
+There are simple blood tests to measure your thyroid function, the most common of which are thyroid stimulating hormone (TSH) and free T4.
 If your thyroid hormone blood tests are not within the normal range, you may have hypothyroidism.

 How is it treated?

-What happens if my thyroid function is low after radiation therapy?
 Your doctor will prescribe you thyroid hormone replacement, which is typically a daily pill taken in the morning.
 There are several different types of thyroid hormone replacement, the most common being levothyroxine.
-You will need to continue to periodically check your thyroid hormone function after starting thyroid hormone replacement therapy, at least once a year, as your thyroid hormone levels can continue to change over time.
+You will need to periodically check your thyroid hormone function after starting thyroid hormone replacement therapy, at least once a year, as your thyroid hormone levels can continue to change over time.
 With appropriate thyroid hormone therapy, the vast majority of people with hypothyroidism do not experience symptoms.

 When should I call my doctor?